 "Tell me about yourself" is often the question that decides your whole interview.
 But do you know how to answer it?

 Do you remember the first crush you had in high school?
-When you wanted to get noticed by your crush really really bad?
-Most of us have done some pretty silly things to get a boy's attention 👀.
+The one you would have done anything for, if they would just notice you?
+Most of us have done some pretty silly things to get a boy's attention.

-Applying and interviewing for a job you really badly want is the same.
-Most people hyper-focus on how bad they want the job and when asked " tell me about yourself", they go into a rant about why they're the best candidate, not realizing that being thirsty is going to likely cost them the job.
+Interviewing for a job you want can produce a similar reaction.
+Most people hyper-focus on how much they want the job, so when asked "tell me about yourself", they begin to rant about why they're the best candidate, not realizing that being thirsty will likely cost them the job.

-In this article, we will break down how to answer "Tell me about yourself" (TMAY) and what are some of the biggest mistakes candidates make when addressing this question.
+In this article, we will break down how to answer "Tell me about yourself" (TMAY) and the biggest mistakes candidates make when addressing this question.

-Every recruiter and every manager is looking to hire someone they feel is a total steal.
-So you need to build their interest, peak their curiosity and have them walk away feeling you're the most interesting person they've met all day.
-Make them feel like they need to work to hire you and you deserve to be pursued.
-Candidates that master that leave the door open with the company, even if they don't end up accepting the job.
+Every recruiter and manager is looking to hire someone they feel is a total steal.
+So you need to pique their interest, and have them walk away thinking you're the most interesting person they've met all day.
+Make them feel like they need to work to hire you.
+Candidates that instill that feeling will leave the door open with a company, even if they don't end up accepting the job.
 We've seen candidates that interview well be pursued and courted for years (yes, years) by recruiters.

-In a nutshell- do not sound like you're trying to justify why you should get the job.
+In a nutshell: do not try to justify why you should get the job.
 TMAY and "why you" are NOT the same question.
-TMAY and " what are your qualifications" are also not the same question.
+TMAY and "what are your qualifications" are also not the same question.

-First, let me say that the candidates that ace this question have one thing in common - they're poised.
-To get there, we need to create a sales pitch for you that you can stand confidently behind.
+First, let me say that the candidates that ace this question have one thing in common: they're poised.
+To be poised, you need to create a sales pitch (for yourself!) that you can stand confidently behind.

 I am driven by .... / I live to work on..../ I love to solve....

-Please don't say " impact".
-This is an opportunity to define who you are as a professional in one sentence.
+This is an opportunity to define who you are as a professional in one sentence (Please don't say "impact"!).
 How do your colleagues describe you?
 How would someone introduce you?
 What defines your work style?
 Do you have a claim to fame as the person that invented x?
-I promise that if you do this right, this will is the longest time in your life it will ever take you to come up with a sentence.
+I promise that if you do this right, this is the longest time it will ever take you to come up with a sentence.

 I am currently...